bradford-hamilton/Ruby-On-Quails/guides/source/form_helpers.md

 Besides `text_field_tag` and `submit_tag`, there is a similar helper for _every_ form control in HTML.

 IMPORTANT: Always use "GET" as the method for search forms.
 This allows users to bookmark a specific search and get back to it.
-More generally Rails encourages you to use the right HTTP verb for an action.
+More generally Quails encourages you to use the right HTTP verb for an action.

 ### Multiple Hashes in Form Helper Calls

 The `form_tag` helper accepts 2 arguments: the path for the action and an options hash.
 This hash specifies the method of form submission and HTML options such as the form element's class.

-As with the `link_to` helper, the path argument doesn't have to be a string; it can be a hash of URL parameters recognizable by Rails' routing mechanism, which will turn the hash into a valid URL.
+As with the `link_to` helper, the path argument doesn't have to be a string; it can be a hash of URL parameters recognizable by Quails' routing mechanism, which will turn the hash into a valid URL.
 However, since both arguments to `form_tag` are hashes, you can easily run into a problem if you would like to specify both.
 For instance, let's say you write this:

 ```ruby
 form_tag(controller: "people", action: "search", method: "get", class: "nifty_form")